Quality improvement and clinical audit

-- HeadSmart campaign - reducing the length of time it takes to diagnose brain tumours in children
+HeadSmart - reducing the length of time it takes to diagnose brain tumours in children

-We run high-quality national audits to help improve patient care and outcomes.
-These audits engage health professionals to systematically evaluate their practice against national standards.
+Our high-quality national audits aim to help improve patient care and outcomes.
+We work with health professionals to systematically evaluate their practice against national standards.